 - Eating less(reducing a significant amount of caloric intake in your diet).

-Any of these above mentioned methods can be followed, because both of them follow the same traditional/standard method to eat less or burn more calories than your maintenance calories.
+Any of these above-mentioned methods can be followed because both of them follow the same traditional/standard method to eat less or burn more calories than your maintenance calories.

 What to eat in a Caloric deficit diet?

-Both the caloric deficit & caloric surplus requires keeping track of all the food items being consumed during process.
-It also requires appropriate training program to support your fitness goals.
+Both the caloric deficit & caloric surplus requires keeping track of all the food items being consumed during the process.
+It also requires the appropriate training program to support your fitness goals.
 Though there are endless shortcuts(weight loss pills, anabolics,etc.) available for the same which might let you achieve the same goals at a relatively less amount of time.
 But, these results are short term results.

 We at bethatalpha.com, do not recommend you to go for any shortcuts as these shortcuts come certain side effects.
-On the other hand you can gain or lose weight by following the traditional approach of caloric deficit and caloric surplus.
+On the other hand, you can gain or lose weight by following the traditional approach of caloric deficit and caloric surplus.